top of page

 Robin:

-And we’re already working on that.
-With Koolen Industries and NieuweWeme as partners, we will soon be supporting the city of Rotterdam in introducing a bi-directional local energy system.
+We will soon be supporting the city of Rotterdam in introducing a bi-directional local energy system.
 Our client Equans will install more than 1500 charging stations and We Drive Solar car-sharing will soon start in the city.
 We’re very excited to create an impact on that kind of scale!

 Want to learn more about our integrated solutions?